Physiological Role

 | Li Y. et al. | 2017 | Meta-analysis | Atherosclerosis | View on PubMed |

-Hs-CRP and all-cause, cardiovascular, and cancer mortality risk: A meta-analysis Meta-analysis of 14 studies including 83,995 participants.
-Elevated hs-CRP independently predicts all-cause and cardiovascular mortality risk. | ||||
+Hs-CRP and all-cause, cardiovascular, and cancer mortality risk: A meta-analysis Meta-analysis of 14 prospective studies including 83,995 general-population participants.
+Compared with the lowest category, the highest hs-CRP category is associated with an all-cause mortality risk of 1.75 and a cardiovascular mortality risk of 2.03.
+The association with cancer mortality is found in men only. | ||||

 | Fedewa MV et al. | 2017 | Meta-analysis | British Journal of Sports Medicine | View on PubMed |

-Effect of exercise training on C reactive protein: a systematic review and meta-analysis of randomised and non-randomised controlled trials Meta-analysis of 83 studies demonstrating that regular exercise significantly reduces hs-CRP, regardless of training type. | ||||
+Effect of exercise training on C reactive protein: a systematic review and meta-analysis of randomised and non-randomised controlled trials Meta-analysis of 83 controlled trials.
+Exercise training reduces CRP regardless of the age or sex of the individual.
+Reductions in body mass index and in fat mass account for a substantial share of this effect, 11.1% and 6.6% of the observed variance respectively. | ||||

 | Sahebkar A. | 2014 | Meta-analysis | Phytotherapy Research | View on PubMed |

 Are curcuminoids effective C-reactive protein-lowering agents in clinical practice?
-Evidence from a meta-analysis Meta-analysis of six randomized controlled trials showing a significant CRP reduction following curcumin supplementation. | ||||
+Evidence from a meta-analysis Meta-analysis of six randomized controlled trials published in 2014.
+It reports a mean CRP reduction of 6.44 mg/L following curcuminoid supplementation.
+A reduction of that magnitude presupposes very high baseline values and does not transpose to an adult whose hs-CRP sits around 1.5 mg/L. The Singular curcumin dossier now draws on a larger body of sixty-six trials. | ||||

 | Kavyani Z. et al. | 2022 | Meta-analysis | International Immunopharmacology | View on PubMed |

-Efficacy of the omega-3 fatty acids supplementation on inflammatory biomarkers: An umbrella meta-analysis Umbrella meta-analysis confirming the efficacy of omega-3 supplementation in reducing inflammatory biomarkers, including CRP. | ||||
+Efficacy of the omega-3 fatty acids supplementation on inflammatory biomarkers: An umbrella meta-analysis Umbrella review of 32 meta-analyses: omega-3 supplementation is associated with a reduction in inflammatory biomarkers, including CRP.
+Heterogeneity across the included work reaches 89.5%, which calls for caution in reading the pooled estimate. | ||||

 | Faghfouri AH et al. | 2022 | Meta-analysis | European Journal of Clinical Nutrition | View on PubMed |

-Profiling inflammatory and oxidative stress biomarkers following taurine supplementation: a systematic review and dose-response meta-analysis of controlled trials Systematic review and dose-response meta-analysis showing that taurine supplementation significantly reduces CRP and other inflammatory markers. | ||||
+Profiling inflammatory and oxidative stress biomarkers following taurine supplementation: a systematic review and dose-response meta-analysis of controlled trials Systematic review and dose-response meta-analysis of controlled trials on taurine supplementation.
+CRP falls significantly.
+TNF-α and interleukin-6 do not change significantly; the only other marker reduced, malondialdehyde, belongs to oxidative stress. | ||||